scipy/scipy.org/www/scipylib/dev-zone.rst

 <http://docs.scipy.org/doc/numpy/dev/>`__ for information on practical
 issues.

-If your contribution would be large, e.g. expanding functionality to a scientific field not currently covered, it may make sense to at least at first start it as an independent project.
+If your contribution would be large, e.g., expanding functionality to a scientific field not currently covered, it may make sense to at least at first start it as an independent project.
 Check :doc:`/scikits` about how to write independent add-on packages.